2026 FutureProof Program

 Global Supply Chain Requirements: EUDR, FSC, PEFC & Traceability

-Matt De Jongh, Director, Forestry Australia
+Matt De Jongh, Director & Packaging Engineer, Forestry Australia

 The EU Deforestation Regulation introduces significant new compliance obligations across fibre supply chains.
 This session outlines what EUDR means for ANZ producers and converters, including chain-of-custody, traceability and due diligence, and the evolving roles of FSC and PEFC in verifying fibre legality and sustainability.